Javauto/javauto-core/README.md

 * [adbutil](https://github.com/ohtejera/adbutil) - A simple Javauto (cross platform) wrapper around Android Debug Bridge to enable multi device support.
 * [ImperiusGeorge Client](https://github.com/ohtejera/JavautoImperiusGeorge) - A test automation library which drives off the UI of Android native applications.

+If you're looking to report a bug, please use the [issue tracker](https://github.com/Javauto/javauto-core/issues) in GitHub.

 #License

 Javauto is licensed under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)